taylorhummon/crossword-builder/back_end/README.md

 # crossword-builder-api

-This project is the API that backs the Crossword Builder app.
-In particular, this provides the "Suggested letters" functionality.
+> Backend for the Crossword Builder app

 ## About

 This project uses [Feathers](http://feathersjs.com).
-An open source web framework for building modern real-time applications.
+An open source framework for building APIs and real-time applications.

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 2. Install your dependencies